Ramesh623/AS471-Tutorial-Practice-Project/README.md

-# AS471-Tutorial-Practice-Project
+# AS471-Tutorial-Function
-Just a practice project
+ Just a tutorial for js function.